·

 The legislative intent was to block cases where inefficient fabric plus economical occupation paints a prettier picture than the demand-led route (dena handbook “Energy certificates” part 3).
 The regime targeted fair comparability of information, not a refurbishment mandate via the paperwork.

-Remember: If you operate under five dwelling units and the application predates 1 November 1977, typically only the demand certificate is available today — unless you can demonstrate the insulation performance required in 1977.
+Remember: If you operate under five dwelling units and the application predates 1 November 1977, typically only the demand certificate is available until the end of 2026 — unless you can demonstrate the insulation performance required in 1977.

 Consumption certificate: decision path for smaller residential buildings